earthcube/geocodes/docs/development_notes.md

 This points out that the production container will need to just access a config.json file from a remote url.. or have it published into the containers /public directory.

+Headless:

+Improving performance:
+I tried to replicated the headless container, but that make headless queries fail.